The School Day

 Our registers are checked regularly for lateness and irregular attendance.
 Children should not arrive at school before 8.45am as we are unable to provide supervision in the playground before the start of the school day.

-- If a child is absent from school, parents should call the school office before the start of the school day, stating a reason for absence.
+- If a child is absent from school, parents should call the school office by 9.00am on each and every day of their child's absence, stating a reason for absence.
 The school will then decide whether to authorise the absence.

-- If school has not been notified of the reason for absence, a text message will be sent to the first contact, asking them to telephone the school office.
+- If school has not been notified of the reason for absence, a text message will be sent to the first contact, followed by a phone call to all contacts, in order of priority, until contact has been established and a reason for the child's absence has been established.

-- Attendance is monitored each half term and letters are sent to parents, where a child’s attendance is below 95% for the half term.
+- Attendance is monitored each half term and letters are sent to parents, where a child’s attendance falls below 95%.

 - An attendance figure of below 90% will be classed as a persistent absentee and this could result in a referral to the local authority’s educational social work service.